This article is part of a larger series on How to Do Payroll.

-Calculating West Virginia payroll tax and withholding can be challenging, as the state has a progressive income tax vs a flat rate.
-This also means there is a state tax withholding form that each employee must complete.
+Learning how to do payroll in West Virginia can be challenging, as the state has a progressive income tax vs a flat rate.
+This means that part of handling West Virginia withholding requires each employee to complete a state tax withholding form.

 Step-by-Step Guide to Running Payroll in West Virginia